 Ms. Amanda Waluzak has worked at ACPA since 2007 and serves students, families, and staff as both an educator and an administrator.
 Ms. Waluzak loves working with ACPA students because of our welcoming educational environment that encourages academic and artistic grit, curiosity, and dialogue amongst all community members.

 I believe that mathematics and science, just like visual art, dance, theater, and music, are part of what make us human, a young species on an ancient planet striving to understand who we are.
-I’m so excited to be part of the ACPA community of learners, and I look forward to teaching and learning with you this year.
+I’m so excited to help launch ACPA Middle, and I look forward to teaching and learning with my new middle school family this year.